lucamattiazzi/coviz/README.md

 - Map of interactome between human and 2019CoV, with highlight of the interactions whose role is known/important

+CoV2019 DNA has 29 proteins written over 14 ORFs.
+Out of those 29, only 26 were analyzed against the proteome of a human cell to find any interaction between human proteins and viral ones, and 332 interactions have been found.

+The human tissue that most expresses these proteins is, as expected, the lung.
+Comparing this interactome with other known from other viruses, the most similar ones are the tuberculosis and West Nile virus, both causing pulmonary conditions.

+Out of the initial 332 interactions, 62 (66 with more relaxed thresholds) were selected because they already have drugs or preclinical molecules targetting and modulating them.

 ### Meta

 - Map of researchers and university that have published papers on the coronavirus before and during the pandemic